Stage Design Software | Scenic and Set Design | Autodesk

 Subscribe to your stage design software of choice on the Autodesk products page.
 We also offer a free trial download to try any product free for 30 days.

-Yes, software such as Fusion 360 can create a lighting effect using "emissive" material available under the "Appearance" dialogue.
-Additional, you can use 3ds Max for rendering your stage design and simulate lighting with various effects available within the "Environment and Effects" dialogue.
+Yes, software such as Fusion 360 can create a lighting effect using "emissive" material available under the "Appearance" dialog.
+Additional, you can use 3ds Max for rendering your stage design and simulate lighting with various effects available within the "Environment and Effects" dialog.

 Pricing for all of our stage design software is available on the Autodesk products page.
 We also offer a free trial download to try any product free for 30 days.